youngwanLEE/detectron2/projects/VoVNet/README.md

 ## Results on MS-COCO in Detectron2

 ### Note
+We simply replace ResNe(X)t with VoVNetV2 in the Faster/Mask R-CNN, following the same hyper-parameters.\
 We measure the inference time of all models with batch size 1 on the same V100 GPU machine.

 - pytorch1.3.1